grommunio/gromox/doc/glossary.rst

 	mailbox, due to a mystery historic choice for the ``MAXIMUM_PROPNAME_NUMBER`` constant in the Gromox 2.17 source code.
 	Technical limit: 32767 (propids 0x8000..0xfffe inclusive) per mailbox.

+Replicas
+	Lowest anticipated limit: 32763.
+	Upper theoretical limit: 65535.
+	(replid 0 is unused, replid 1 is already used at mailbox creation time, Exchange/Gromox reserve another 4, and we are unsure whether replids are treated as a signed or unsigned 16-bit quantity.)

 Foreign limits